• Skip to primary navigation

 Why this recipe works

 This recipe is also a one-dish-feeds-all.
 You don't have to cook something alongside it.
 It has plenty of vegetables, proteins, and grains.
+But if you want to, go with a soup and sandwich combo with a Gruyere Grilled Cheese and chicken farro soup!

 Farro is one of my favorite grains to add.
 It's commonly used in Italian and Mediterranean cooking.
 It's high in fiber, protein, and other vitamins and minerals.
 It's a great alternative to rice.

 This dish is the ultimate family meal and if your kids love soup, this is perfect for them!
+Top it with some Homemade Italian Parmesan Croutons to finish it off with an easy addition!

 Ingredient notes and substitutions

 Farro.
 This is such a healthy grain to try and add to your diet.
 It's delicious and so similar to rice.
-BUT, if you don't have farro, feel free to substitute white rice in this soup.
+BUT, if you don't have farro, feel free to substitute white rice or lentils in this soup.
 You only need to simmer white rice for 15 minutes though, so don't add it until you remove the chicken.

 Chicken broth.
 Chicken broth or chicken bone broth?
 There has been a big bone broth phase going on in the world.
 It definitely has a different taste to it but I prefer it because it is higher in protein and lower in sodium.
 You could use either!